At Compass, we value the voice of our children. We’re proud to place child welfare at the heart of everything we do.

 As our Sustainability month wraps up, we’d like to remind our community that even the smallest changes make a big difference.
 Making small sustainable swaps in day-to-day life and around the home is a great place to start.

-A healthy planet is essential for the future of our children, which is why we promise to continue to promoting fair and sustainable practices across our organisation.
+A healthy planet is essential for the future of our children, which is why we are committed to promoting fair and sustainable practices across our organisation.
 You can more about read about our ESG Report here.

 Check out some of our other articles from our Sustainability Month.